ngonidzasheparadzah/EventCal/replit.md

 ## Data Storage

 The primary database is PostgreSQL, hosted on Replit.
 Key schema design decisions include user management with scrypt password hashing, flexible property listing schemas, comprehensive booking lifecycle management, integrated messaging, and a service marketplace.
 It also supports analytics and tracking.
-The schema comprises 12 production tables with UUID primary keys and JSONB fields for flexible data.
-Session storage is also PostgreSQL-backed.
+The schema comprises 14 tables with UUID primary keys and JSONB fields for flexible data.
+Session storage system implemented.

 ## Authentication & Authorization

-The system implements a secure local authentication system with scrypt password hashing and session-based management using `express-session` backed by PostgreSQL.
+The system implements a secure local authentication system with session-based management using `express-session`.
 Authorization is role-based (guest, host, admin) with route protection, and secure session cookies are enforced.
 Frontend integration uses React context for authentication state management.

 ## Feature Specifications